BARGHEST-ngo/_WARD-UI/README.md

 ---

-### 2. Remote Forensic Acquisition for Expert Teams
+### 2. Remote forensic acquisition for helplines & expert teams
 For helplines, incident responders, and threat labs.

 We are heavily inspired by the successful work of [AndroidQF](https://github.com/botherder/androidqf) — but aiming to go further — WARD lets you avoid walking non-technical users through complex CLI tools.
 In addition, we aim to make sense of the complex data patterns within the forensics aquision, so that it can be distributed and understood by a wide range of analysts at all technical levels.